You may think real estate agents are pretty much the same, and that there is very little difference between agents.

-Experienced listing agents should have a team of reputable and reliable tradespeople such as a handyman, stager, house cleaners, window cleaners, moving companies, inspectors, title company, landscapers, etc…
+Experienced listing agents should have a team of reputable and reliable tradespeople such as a handyman, contractor, stager, house cleaners, window cleaners, moving companies, inspectors, a title company, landscapers, etc.

-There are lots of aspects involved to selling a home in our local market.
+There are many aspects involved in selling a home in our local market.
 One of the roles an agent can assume is a project manager and leverage their resources to get your home ready quickly and without a hassle and save you thousands in the process.

-We have a comprehensive list of professional trades people that we have been using for years.
-Our partners understand our commitment to our clients and expectations to quality.
+We have a comprehensive list of professional tradespeople that we have been using for years.
+Our partners understand our commitment to our clients and expectations of quality.

-As part of our Complete Selling Solution, we act as the project manager and handle all the aspects to getting your home ready and on the market.
+As part of our Complete Selling Solution, we act as the project manager and handle all the aspects of getting your home ready and on the market.
 We can even defer the costs until the close of escrow.

 11. Do You Offer Staging As Part of Your Services?

-If you watch HGTV you know that staging is a vital marketing tool to getting a home sold for a high value.
+If you watch HGTV you know that staging is a vital marketing tool for getting a home sold quickly and for a high value.

 So much of the home buying decision is done through feeling and emotion.
-When buyers enter a home, if they have a positive feeling about the home there is a good chance they will be an interested buyer.
+When buyers enter a home, if they have a positive feeling about the home there is a good chance they will be interested buyers.

-If your objective is to sell for top value, the agent you work with should understand the importance of staging and have a great staging professional in his network.
+If your objective is to sell for top value, the agent you work with should understand the importance of staging and have a great staging professional in their network.

 Keep in mind that not all staging is equal.
-A home’s staging should compliment the home, make it feel bright, stylish and define the spaces and their use.
+A home’s staging should compliment the home, and make it feel bright, and stylish while optimally defining the home’s spaces and their use.

-Staging is such an important component to our marketing, that we have invested in an in-house staging department that handles all of our stagings.
-This enables us to have the flexibility to stage homes when we need to and control the quality and end result.
+Staging is such a vital component of our marketing, that we have invested in an in-house staging department that handles the staging for all of our listings.
+This enables us to have the flexibility to stage homes when we need to and control the quality and end result of our listings.

-13. How did you Pick the Comparables for Your CMA (comparative market analysis)?
+12. How did you pick the Comparables for Your Market Analysis?